Mundero/VirusTotalHashScanner/README.md

 - Can scan inside archives (zip/rar/7z/tar, etc.) when enabled, with safety limits
 - Optionally calls Gemini to summarize "CAUTION" results

-## How it works (high level)

-1. Recursively enumerate files (and optionally archive contents).
-2. Compute SHA-256 for each file.
-3. Query VirusTotal's v3 API by hash (no file uploads).
-4. Aggregate results and build reports.

 ## Requirements